EFeru/MotionGenerator/README.md

 # MotionGenerator
 This is a library which generates a smooth motion profile while considering a maximum velocity and acceleration.
 The profile is based on the trapezoidal speed motion.

+Matlab and cpp (tested in Arduino) libraries are available.
+Conversion to other platforms should be straight-forward.

 # Features
 * On the fly profile generation
 * Analytical-based solution